Instant pot slow cooker for your kitchen in 2018!

 -Fits neatly onto any amount of kitchen counter space.

-And Many more!!!
-This is just a starter list!!
+And many more!!!
+This list is just a starter!!

-Overall I would highly recommend this product to anyone looking to cut down on their time in the kitchen, trying to save money or make more flavourful and healthy meals!
-The Instant Pot Duo has all the same functionally of the upgraded models but without the extra price.
+Overall I would highly recommend this product to anyone looking to cut down on their time in the kitchen, save money or make more flavourful and healthy meals!
+The Instant Pot Duo has the same function as the upgraded models but without the extra price.

-It is, however, missing a few of the “bells and whistles” that do make your life even easier but are not a necessity to making amazing food 70% faster!
-If you are looking for the fanciest version of them all, I recommend you check out my review of the “Ultra 60 Instant Pot” model, which is my everyday user and total favorite.
+However, it is missing a few of the “bells and whistles” that make your life even easier but are not necessary to make amazing food 70% faster!
+If you are looking for the fanciest version of them all, I recommend you check out my review of the “Ultra 60 Instant Pot” model, my everyday user and total favorite.